 - 6.1 POINT OF ORDER.
-During the discussion of any matter, a Representative may rise to a Point of Order if he/she believes that the Committee is proceeding in a manner contrary to these rules, - The Representative will be recognized immediately by the Chair and the point ruled on, - A Representative rising to a Point of Order may not speak substantively on any matter, - If a Representative's ability to participate in the Committee's deliberations is impaired for any reason, the Representative may rise to a Point of Order, and - A Point of Order may interrupt a speaker. - 6.2 POINT OF INFORMATION.
-A Point of Information is raised to the Chair if a Representative wishes to obtain a clarification of procedure or a statement of the matters before the Committee,
+During the discussion of any matter, a representative may rise to a Point of Order if he/she believes that the Committee is proceeding in a manner contrary to these rules, - The representative must call out their point and will be recognized immediately by the Chair and the point ruled on, - · A representative rising to a Point of Order may not speak substantively on any matter,

-- Representatives may not interrupt a speaker on a Point of Information. - 6.3 POINT OF INQUIRY.
-During substantive debate, a Representative may question a speaker by rising to a Point of Inquiry, - Questions must be directed through the Chair and may be made only after the speaker has concluded his/her remarks, but before he/she has yielded the floor, - Representatives may not interrupt a speaker on a Point of Inquiry, and - See also Speeches (rule 2.3).
+- If a representative's ability to participate in the Committee's deliberations is impaired for any reason, the representative may rise to a Point of Order, - A Point of Order may interrupt a speaker, and - See also Speeches (rule 2.3). - 6.2 POINT OF INFORMATION.
+A Point of Information is raised to the Chair if a representative wishes to obtain a clarification of procedure or a statement of the matters before the Committee, - The representative must call out their point to be recognized, - A Point of Information may not interrupt a speaker, and - See also Speeches (rule 2.3). - 6.3 POINT OF INQUIRY.
+During substantive debate, a representative may question a speaker by rising to a Point of Inquiry, - Questions must be directed through the Chair and may be made only after the speaker has concluded his/her remarks, but before he/she has yielded the floor, - The representative must call out their point to be recognized, - A Point of Inquiry may not interrupt a speaker, and - See also Speeches (rule 2.3).